-Alternative option (long-term): Delta RMP is operated by a single entity
+Alternative option: Delta RMP is operated by a single entity

-Depending on the program objectives, it may be more efficient or cheaper to assign a single entity with operating the RMP or specific program elements.
-For example, existing programs may not have all the capabilities for meeting RMP objectives.
-Specialized organizations such as SFEI or other contractors with certain types of expertise (e.g. clean techniques for trace analysis sampling) may be able to meet monitoring needs that are outside the scope of routine monitoring efforts.
-University research groups employing graduate students could be used for an "RMP-on-a-shoestring" effort by sampling a basic network of monitoring sites at specified intervals.
+Depending on the program objectives, it may be more efficient and cheaper to assign a single entity-directed by a stakeholder steering committee-with operating the entire RMP or specific program elements (an example for this operational model is the San Francisco Bay RMP, described in Appendix A).
+Existing programs may not have all the capabilities for meeting RMP objectives.
+Specialized organizations such as SFEI or other contractors with certain types of expertise (e.g., clean techniques for trace analysis sampling) may be able to meet monitoring needs that are outside the scope of routine monitoring efforts.
+University research groups could be used for an "RMP-on-a-shoestring" effort by monitoring a basic network of regional monitoring sites.